 The funding application will need to be signed by a person of a suitable authority within the organisation.
 Your supporting information may be in draft form at application stage, in which case project approval will be subject to confirmation prior to signature of the funding agreement.

-We’ll provide feedback to applicants by mid October 2021 at the latest.
+We’ll provide feedback to applicants by the end of October 2021 at the latest.

 If you’re interested in working with us, but your project timescales don’t fit with the specific parameters of this call for projects, please email us.